MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 ## How to detect status, enable, and disable SMB protocols on the SMB Client

-### For Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, and Windows Server 2012
+### For Windows 10, Windows Server 2019, Windows 8.1, Windows Server 2016, Windows Server 2012

 > [!NOTE]
 > When you enable or disable SMBv2 in Windows 8 or in Windows Server 2012, SMBv3 is also enabled or disabled.
 This behavior occurs because these protocols share the same stack.